BadTime: An Effective Backdoor Attack on Multivariate Long-Term Time Series Forecasting: Abstract

 \section{Abstract}

-Multivariate Long-Term Time Series Forecasting (MLTSF) models are increasingly deployed in critical domains such as climate, finance, and transportation.
-Although a variety of powerful MLTSF models have been proposed to improve predictive performance, the robustness of MLTSF models against malicious backdoor attacks remains entirely unexplored, which is crucial to ensuring their reliable and trustworthy deployment.
-To address this gap, we conduct an in-depth study on backdoor attacks against MLTSF models and propose the first effective attack method named \name. \name executes a backdoor attack by poisoning training data and customizing the backdoor training process.
-During data poisoning, \name proposes a contrast-guided strategy to select the most suitable training samples for poisoning, then employs a graph attention network to identify influential variables for trigger injection.
-Subsequently, \name further localizes optimal positions for trigger injection based on lag analysis and proposes a puzzle-like trigger structure that distributes the trigger across multiple poisoned variables to jointly steer the prediction of the target variable.
-During backdoor training, \name alternately optimizes the model and triggers via proposed tailored optimization objectives.
-Extensive experiments show that \name significantly outperforms state-of-the-art (SOTA) backdoor attacks on time series forecasting by reducing MAE by over \textbf{50\%} on target variables and boosting stealthiness by more than $\boldsymbol{3 \times}$.
+Multivariate long-term time series forecasting (MLTSF) models are increasingly deployed in critical domains such as climate, finance, and transportation.
+Despite their growing importance, the security of MLTSF models against backdoor attacks remains entirely unexplored.
+To bridge this gap, we propose \name, the first effective backdoor attack tailored for MLTSF. \name can manipulate hundreds of future predictions toward a target pattern by injecting a subtle trigger. \name addresses two key challenges that arise uniquely in MLTSF: (i) the rapid dilution of local triggers over long horizons, and (ii) the extreme sparsity of backdoor signals under stealth constraints.
+To counter dilution, \name leverages inter-variable correlations, temporal lags, and data-driven initialization to design a distributed, lag-aware trigger that ensures effective influence over long-range forecasts.
+To overcome sparsity, it introduces a hybrid strategy to select valuable poisoned samples and a decoupled backdoor training objective that adaptively adjusts the model’s focus on the sparse backdoor signal, ensuring reliable learning at a poisoning rate as low as 1\%.
+Extensive experiments show that \name significantly outperforms state-of-the-art (SOTA) backdoor attacks on time series forecasting by extending the attackable horizon from at most 12 timesteps to 720 timesteps (a $\boldsymbol{60 \times}$ improvement), reducing MAE by over \textbf{50\%} on target variables, and boosting stealthiness by more than $\boldsymbol{3 \times}$ under anomaly detection.